BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ## Provided by BetonQuest

 BetonQuest hooks into other plugins by itself to provide more actions, conditions and objectives or other features.
-_AuraSkills, Brewery, BreweryX, Citizens, DecentHolograms, Denizen, EffectLib, FancyNpcs, FakeBlock, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PacketEvents, PlaceholderAPI, Quests, RedisChat, Shopkeepers, TrainCarts, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit, WorldGuard and ZNPCsPlus._
+_AuraSkills, Brewery, BreweryX, Citizens, CraftEngine, DecentHolograms, Denizen, EffectLib, FancyNpcs, FakeBlock, Heroes, HolographicDisplays, ItemsAdder, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, Nexo, PacketEvents, PlaceholderAPI, Quests, RedisChat, Shopkeepers, TrainCarts, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit, WorldGuard and ZNPCsPlus._

 ## Provided by other plugins